Is CBD Oil a legitimate defence for failing a drug test?

-Simplified – We can tell between legal and illegal cannabis use.
-We do this by looking at the proportions/levels of the THC metabolite in hair test results…
+Simply put, we can tell between legal and illegal cannabis use.
+We do this by looking at the proportions/levels of the THC metabolite in hair test results.

-In that case – what happens after a positive drugs test?
+In that case – what happens after a positive drug test?

-This helps the family court make a more informed and fair decision, when it comes down to child safeguarding.
+This helps the family court make a more informed and fair decision.
+And leads to better child safeguarding.

 How Can We Help You Today?

 We’re here to assist with private and public law cases in the Family Courts.
 If you’ve got a question, need a cost or you’re ready with an instruction, give us some details and we’ll get back to you quickly.